-If you haven’t heard of the snuffle mat for pets yet you should take a look at this Wooly Snuffle Mat that’s available through Amazon.
+If you haven’t heard of the snuffle mat for pets yet you should take a look at this Pet Arena Snuffle Mat that’s available through Amazon.
 Used for mealtimes and for brain stimulation in dogs, all you need to do is hide some tasty treats or kibble in the tall fibers of the mat and let your dog’s natural foraging instinct take over.

 20. Check Out Treat Tossing Cameras

-If you have to work and your dog is getting bored at home alone, treat tossing cameras are a fun way to stay connected and keep your dog busy.
-Depending on the camera, some have screens, microphones and even essential oils to keep your pup engaged.
+If you have to work and your dog is getting bored at home alone, treat tossing cameras is a fun way to stay connected and keep your dog busy.
+Depending on the camera, some have screens, microphones, and even essential oils to keep your pup engaged.
 We've tested many dog cameras before, but we particularly liked Furbo and Petcube – both allow you to check in with your dog via video feed.

 21. Invest in Interactive Puzzles

 Not all dog toys are the same.
 Interactive puzzles will keep your dog’s brain stimulated and engaged even when you’re not at home.
 Just be sure that the toys you choose are appropriate for your dog’s size and safe for your dog to play with when you are not around if you do decide to leave them alone.
-There's many interactive dog toys out there for you to try.
+There are many interactive dog toys out there for you to try.

 22. Fill a Kong with Frozen Treats

-If you can’t be at home but your dog is bored out of their mind, try filling a traditional KONG dog toy with peanut butter or a mix of peanut butter and banana.
+If you can’t be at home but your dog is bored out of its mind, try filling a traditional KONG dog toy with peanut butter or a mix of peanut butter and banana.
 Give them the toy right before you head out and it’ll keep them entertained for a short while and distracted from your leaving.